How to Become a Civil Engineering Technician

 Critical-thinking skills.
-As assistants to civil engineers, civil engineering technicians must be able to help the engineers identify and solve problems to develop infrastructure plans and to help agencies avoid wasting time, effort, and funds.
+As assistants to civil engineers, civil engineering technicians must be able to help the engineers identify and solve problems; to develop infrastructure plans; and to help agencies avoid wasting time, effort, and funds.

 Math skills.
 Civil engineering technicians use math for analysis, design, and troubleshooting in their work.
 For this reason, they need to be familiar with algebra, geometry, and trigonometry.